 Electric road bike drivetrains are sleeker and more covert than ever, with low-profile batteries often fully enclosed in the bike’s down tube or disguised as a water bottle.

-Most road ebikes have a battery enclosed in the bike’s down tube.
+Most electric road bikes have a battery enclosed in the bike’s down tube.
 Again, that leads to an unobtrusive look.
 In the case of Fazua, you can drop the battery pack out of the down tube for recharging, or remove it to take it indoors closer to an electric plug.
-You can even remove it completely and ride the ebike like a normal road bike.
+You can even remove it completely and ride the electric bike like a non-assisted road bike.